agmcarthur/rutgers2019/README.rst

 **Question #5.
 Using the Resistance Gene Identifier software, analyze plasmid HQ451074.1.
 Perfect = perfect matches to reference sequences in the CARD, Strict = allowable variants of the reference sequences in the CARD using curated cut-offs, Loose = sequences with similarity to CARD reference sequences, but outside of detection model cut-offs.
 Trying the RGI visualizations and table view, which are all based on the ARO, and only using Perfect and Strict hits, what resistance genes or variants exist in this plasmid sequence, which drugs classes do they confer resistance to, and via which mechanisms?**

 **Question #6.
-Using the Resistance Gene Identifier software, analyze genome AE014613.1 from *Salmonella enterica*.
+Using the Resistance Gene Identifier software, analyze genome AE014613.1 from Salmonella enterica.
 Which mutation-based antimicrobial resistance is present in this genome, i.e. which genes and effected drugs?
 Are any of these detected mutations from the same pathogen?
 Do you think this pathogen will be resistant to these drugs?**

 Super Bugs
 --------------------------------------------